tanvirr007/CustomROM_build_guide_aosp/README.md

 ```

-First command is recommended but If it's not working for you then you can try one these commands below 👇
+The first command is recommended, but if it's not effective for you, you can try one of these commands below: 👇

 ```bash